Can you harvest timber in the winter?

 Here at Green Ridge Forest products, we are one of the only timber buyers in Pennsylvania who offer an on-site sawmill.
 Because we specialize in this industry, we offer higher quality products than a standalone lumber mill would.
 Additionally, the convenience of offering sawmill services means we can guarantee lower prices than the competition.

-Another item to consider is when harvesting timber in the winter, the ground is either frozen or denser.
+Another item to consider is when harvesting timber in the winter, the ground is either frozen or more dense.
 This means soil damage is minimized and underground roots may be less susceptible to damage, too.
 Oftentimes, as winter fades into spring, snow melts and causes large puddles and temporary flooding in some areas.
 This can push back your timeline for harvesting if you plan to do it in the spring.

 Will it be ready to use immediately?